 To empower disadvantaged youth by providing non-judgemental support and opportunities for a bright future.
 To help break the cycle of poverty and set our clients on a course that allows them to realise their raw potential and worth.

-In 1986, Honourable Chief Justice Terence Higgins AO, then a practicing Canberra barrister, recognized a gap in the social support services available to the Canberra region’s most vulnerable “at risk” youth.
+In 1986, Honourable Chief Justice Terence Higgins AO, then a practicing Canberra barrister, recognised a gap in the social support services available to the Canberra region’s most vulnerable “at risk” youth.

 Chief Justice Higgins and a small group of like-minded supporters established a Canberra chapter of Open Family; a Melbourne based charity founded by Fr Bob Maquire.
 The charity was named Open Family (ACT) and its goal was clear: to offer the “at risk” youth of the Canberra region a future.
 The committee soon expanded and identified a need to remain solely focused on that goal, so in 2010, Supporting Canberra Street Kids Limited was established which began trading as YouthCARE Canberra.

-A high demand for after-hours services presented an opportunity for the organisation to expand the services provided and better cater to the needs of “at risk” youth.
-In August 2013, YouthCARE Canberra engaged the services of St John’s Care Reid as part of the outreach program making YouthCARE Canberra one of the only after-hours service providers for youth in the Canberra region.
+A high demand for services presented an opportunity for the organisation to expand the services provided and better cater to the needs of “at risk” youth.
+In August 2013, YouthCARE Canberra engaged the services of St John’s Care Reid as part of the outreach program making YouthCARE Canberra one of the most flexible service providers for youth in the Canberra region.

 In 2019, the charity decided to change its name to better reflect the essence of its work.
 Many kids that it supports have had a raw deal in life and are emotionally raw from their experiences.
 Yet they have so much potential and just need someone to believe and support them to release it.
 Since 1986 through to the present, the organisation has adopted a unique and pro-active Outreach Program to improve the well-being and self-worth of the Canberra region’s alienated and excluded street youth.